 What is personal finance you may ask?
-That’s a real question that many people have.
-Basically, personal finance is the way a person goes about managing their money.
+That’s a question many people have.
+Personal finance is the way a person goes about managing their money.

 How to save more money – how to reduce expenses, savings/checking accounts